Steadsoft/imperium/README.md

 ## Basic Characteristics

 The langauge is a compiled language, source files are UTF-8 and suffixed `.ipl` for *Imperium Programming Language*.
-The langauge requires no semicolons or other statement terminator and statements can span multiple lines.
+The langauge requires no semicolons or other statement terminator and statements can span multiple lines and multiple statements can be on a single line.
+These charateristics are seen in just a few lanuages like Lisp, [Plasma](https://plasmalang.org),

 The language enforces evlaution order in expressions and argument lists in strict left to right order, in this sense it follows Java and C# by not permitting the order to be undefined.

 Short circuit evaluation of AND and OR operators is at the discretion of the developer by use of the operators `?&` or `?|` meaning "only evaluate the right argument if the left argument evaluates to `true` or `false`" respectively.